mikeireland/chronostar/scripts/utils/README.md

 - `gaia_adql_query_example.txt`: Select data from the Gaia archive
 - `component_overlaps.py`: Compute overlaps between given components and stars.
 This is useful if e.g. there are stars that were not used in the fit, e.g. stars with no RVs.
 - `banyan_component_overlaps.py`: Compute overlaps between Banyan components and stars
+- `best_radial_velocity.py`: If a data table contains radial velocities from different sources, this script will find values with smallest uncertainties.
+Merges lithium information into one column.